jcleary/halloween-on-hill-top/tickets-and-donations.md

 		<h3>Donations</h3>
 		<p>
             We are once again collecting for Cancer Research UK.
-If you would like to make a donation, click the button below.
+If you would like to make a donation, please click the button below.
         </p>

         <ul class="actions">